 Mob: 07973381836

+Regional Curriculum Planning

+In order to support curriculum planning at regional level providing access to a wide range of diverse pathways for learners particularly in the senior phase a number of resources are now available on the NIH.
+These include:

+Learning pathways: Senior Phase design

+Senior phase benchmarking tool

+Partnership Self-evaluation Guide for School/College Partnership

+Preparing young people for the Future: Senior phase in Scotland’s Colleges

+Thematic Review in the Moray Area (senior phase focus)

+A number of interesting practice exemplars have also been published such as:

+St Andrew’s Secondary School – weaving employability into the senior phase curriculum

+Craigroyston Community High School – learning pathways tailored to meet individual needs and aspirations

+Govan High School – pre-apprenticeship training programme

+Dalziel High School – partnership working supporting vocational qualifications and pathways to engineering

+Kibble Education and Care Centre – work-based learning programmes.

 The National STEM Network was launched on 26 January 2017 in Glasgow.
 The event brought together members from the former sciences, technologies and mathematics networks for the first time to share existing practice in STEM and consider a number of STEM priorities.
 Over 80 local authority STEM coordinators and officers from most local authorities attended.
 Education Scotland plan to host further events in 2017.

 Contact: Ian Menzies ian.menzies@educationscotland.gsi.gov.uk